Walls to Bridges Course

 - Must be registered full time, in an Honours Bachelor offered by the Faculty of Social Sciences

 - Submit application to the course by completing the online form by the prescribed date.

 - If selected for the course, student must be successful in obtaining security clearance by OCDC and the Ottawa Police Service (Professor will indicate the process to follow)

 - Students must be committed to attending all classes at the detention centre

-First selection phase is based on the student’s application form - Application form must be submitted by March 20th, 4pm.
+First selection phase is based on the student’s application form - Application form must be submitted by October 18th BEFORE 4 p.m.

-Second and final selection phase based on in-person or Skype interviews held between April 15th to 17th.
+Second and final selection phase based on in-person or Skype interviews held between November 20 and 21.
 You will be contacted by email if you are selected for the interview process.